Picaun/XPlaneGymEnvs/README.md

 ## Installation Requirements

-- X-Plane 12 Flight Simulator
+- X-Plane 12 Flight Simulator（Perhaps it will also work in lower versions）
 - Python 3.8+
 - gymnasium
 - numpy